LukeHeuser/notes/Java/java_basics.md

 * `Methods` is a way of reducing code duplication.

 A method can be executed many times with potentially different results.
 By passing data to the method in the form of arguments/ parameters.
 Developers use the word arguments and parameters interchangably. **But** Technically, a parameter is the defination as shown in the method decleration, and the argiment will be the value that's passed to the method when we call it.

-A few declerations are required to create a `Method`.
-The order is as listed: (Declareing Modifiers), (Declaring Return Type), (Declaring the Method Name), & (Method Parameters).

-**Declaring Modifiers**

-public: The code is accessible for all classes

-private: The code is only accessible within the delcared class

-*default* The code is only accessible within the declared class.
-Used when a modifier isn't specified.

-protected: The code is accessible in the same package and subclasses

-**Declaring Return Type**

-`Void` means no value is returned

-`Primitive Data Typ` can be used to return a value.
-However, the return statement is required for a value to be given.
-Otherwise, an error will occur.

-**Declaring the Method Name**

-**Method Parameters**

-`static` keyword means the method can be directly called using the calss name

 To execute a `method`, we can write a statemnt in code, which we is calling or invoking the method.

 EX: 1